DSharpPlus/DSharpPlus/docs/articles/migdsharp.md

 ```

 Now they should look like this:

 ```cs
 client.MessageCreated += async e =>
 {
   // Code here
 }
 ```

+Complete event guide is available in the [event reference](/articles/events.html "Events") article.

 Event names were also changed.
-A list of changed event names is to be found at the bottom of this article, along with some new events not yet available in DiscordSharp.
+A list of changed event names is to be found at the bottom of this article, along with
+some new events not yet available in DiscordSharp.

 ## Changed Event names
-MessageReceived => MessageCreated

-Connected => Ready

-SocketOpened => SocketOpened

-SocketClosed => SocketClosed

-ChannelCreated => ChannelCreated

-PrivateChannelCreated => DmChannelCreated

-PrivateMessageReceived => Not in DSharpPlus, use MessageCreated

-KeepAliveSent => Resumed (not quite the same, but I assume they are quite similar)

-MentionReceived => Not in DSharpPlus, Use MessageCreated.

-UserTypingStart => TypingStarted

-MessageEdited => MessageUpdated

-PresenceUpdated => PresenceUpdated

-URLMessageAutoUpdate

-VoiceStateUpdate => VoiceStateUpdated

-UnknownMessageTypeReceived => Not in DSharpPlus, Use MessageCreated.

-MessageDeleted => MessageDeleted

-UserUpdate => UserUpdated

-UserAddedToServer => GuildMemberAdded

-UserRemovedFromServer => GuildMemberRemoved

-GuildCreated => GuildCreated

-GuildAvailable => GuildAvailable

-GuildDeleted => GuildDeleted

-ChannelUpdated => ChannelUpdated

-TextClientDebugMessageReceived

-VoiceClientDebugMessageReceived

-ChannelDeleted => ChannelDeleted

-GuildUpdated => GuildUpdated

-RoleDeleted => GuildRoleDeleted

-RoleUpdated => GuildRoleUpdated

-GuildMemberUpdated => GuildMemberUpdated

-GuildMemberBanned => GuildBanAdded

-PrivateChannelDeleted => DMChannelDeleted

-BanRemoved => GuildBanRemoved

-PrivateMessageDeleted => Not in DSharpPlus, use MessageDeleted.
+* MessageReceived -> MessageCreated
+* Connected -> Ready
+* SocketOpened -> SocketOpened
+* SocketClosed -> SocketClosed
+* ChannelCreated -> ChannelCreated
+* PrivateChannelCreated -> DmChannelCreated
+* PrivateMessageReceived -> Not in DSharpPlus, use MessageCreated
+* MentionReceived -> Not in DSharpPlus, Use MessageCreated.
+* UserTypingStart -> TypingStarted
+* MessageEdited -> MessageUpdated
+* PresenceUpdated -> PresenceUpdated
+* URLMessageAutoUpdate -> this is dispatched via regular MessageUpdate event
+* VoiceStateUpdate -> VoiceStateUpdated
+* UnknownMessageTypeReceived -> Not in DSharpPlus, Use MessageCreated.
+* MessageDeleted -> MessageDeleted
+* UserUpdate -> UserUpdated
+* UserAddedToServer -> GuildMemberAdded
+* UserRemovedFromServer -> GuildMemberRemoved
+* GuildCreated -> GuildCreated
+* GuildAvailable -> GuildAvailable
+* GuildDeleted -> GuildDeleted
+* ChannelUpdated -> ChannelUpdated
+* TextClientDebugMessageReceived
+* VoiceClientDebugMessageReceived
+* ChannelDeleted -> ChannelDeleted
+* GuildUpdated -> GuildUpdated
+* RoleDeleted -> GuildRoleDeleted
+* RoleUpdated -> GuildRoleUpdated
+* GuildMemberUpdated -> GuildMemberUpdated
+* GuildMemberBanned -> GuildBanAdded
+* PrivateChannelDeleted -> DMChannelDeleted
+* BanRemoved -> GuildBanRemoved
+* PrivateMessageDeleted -> Not in DSharpPlus, use MessageDeleted.

 ### New events

-ChannelPinsUpdated
+* ChannelPinsUpdated

-ClientErrored
+* ClientErrored

-GuildEmojisUpdated
+* GuildEmojisUpdated

-GuildIntegrationsUpdated
+* GuildIntegrationsUpdated

-GuildMembersChunked
+* GuildMembersChunked

-GuildRoleCreated
+* GuildRoleCreated

-GuildUnavailable
+* GuildUnavailable

-Heartbeated
+* Heartbeated

-MessageAcknowledged
+* MessageAcknowledged

-MessageReactionAdded
+* MessageReactionAdded

-MessageReactionRemoved
+* MessageReactionRemoved

-MessageReactionsCleared
+* MessageReactionsCleared

-MessagesBulkDeleted
+* MessagesBulkDeleted

-SocketErrored
+* SocketErrored

-UnknownEvent
+* UnknownEvent

-UserSettingsUpdated
+* UserSettingsUpdated

-VoiceServerUpdated
+* VoiceServerUpdated

-WebhooksUpdated
+* WebhooksUpdated